 Multi-carrier MIMO-NOMA constitutes a natural extension of single-carrier MIMO-NOMA, which relies on the multiplexing also in the frequency domain in addition to the power and spatial domains.
-Multi-carrier resource allocation for MIMO-NOMA can be viewed as a hybrid NOMA resource allocation problem, which aims to simultaneously manage multi-dimensional resources.
+Multi-carrier resource allocation for MIMO-NOMA can be viewed as a hybrid NOMA resource allocation problem, which aims for simultaneously managing multi-dimensional resources.
 As the number of MIMO-NOMA users to be served in a single resource block increases, the intra/inter beams interference suppression techniques have to become more sophisticated, which may also require a large number of antennas at the BS.
-Driven by this, we can first partition the users into different subcarrier bands, which are orthogonal to each other.
-In the same subband, MIMO-NOMA designs are invoked.
+Driven by this, we can first partition the users into different sub-carrier bands, which are orthogonal to each other.
+In the same subband, MIMO-NOMA design are invoked.
 By adopting such designs, the system's implementational complexity can be significantly reduced.

 Some initial research results are already available on multi-carrier SISO-NOMA [12, 13], but multi-carrier MIMO-NOMA designs are still in their infancy.
-Note that the resource allocation of multi-carrier MIMO-NOMA requires more sophisticated design, which includes two rounds of user scheduling as well as power allocation for both the subcarriers and MIMO clusters.
-It is worth pointing out that other practical forms of multi-carrier NOMA, such as sparse code multiple access (SCMA) and pattern-division multiple access (PDMA) may also be combined with MIMO techniques in the context of generalized multi-carrier MIMO NOMA resource allocation designs.
+Note that the resource allocation of multi-carrier MIMO-NOMA requires more sophisticated design, which includes two rounds of user scheduling as well power allocation for both the sub-carriers and MIMO clusters.
+It is worth pointing out that other practical forms of multi-carrier NOMA, such as sparse code multiple access (SCMA) and pattern division multiple access (PDMA) may also be combined with MIMO techniques, in the context of generalized multi-carrier MIMO NOMA resource allocation designs.

-Approaches for Resource Allocation
+C. Approaches for Resource Allocation

-Given the distinct characteristics of MIMO-NO-MA channels and the interference constraints, the optimization problems formulated for resource allocation usually constitute a mixed-integer non-convex problem.
-There are two popular methods for tackling this kind of problem.
-The first one is based on the joint optimization of both user scheduling and power allocation [13].
+Given the distinct characteristics of MIMO-NOMA channels and the interference constraints, the optimization problems formulated for resource allocation usually constitute a mixed-integer non-convex problem.
+There exist two popular methods for tackling this kind of problem.
+The first one is based on the joint optimization of both user scheduling and of power allocation [13].
 Representative approaches invoked for solving the joint optimization problems can be monotonic optimization and Branch-and-Bound, which may result in globally optimal solutions.
 The second one is to decouple the user scheduling and power allocation into two sub-problems to be optimized [9, 11, 12].
 More particularly, matching theory can be an effective technique of moderate complexity for scheduling users [12].
 Regarding power allocation, geometric programming and non-cooperation games are promising tools for allocating the power in an intelligent way.
-Table 2 summarizes some representative optimization strategies,
+Table II summarizes some representative optimization strategies, which can be potentially applied for tackling the resource allocation problem in MIMO-NOMA scenarios.

-Categories Optimization variables Optimization approaches Characteristics Ref.
-Jointly User scheduling & power allocation Monotonic optimization Optimality achievable [13] • Branch-and-Bound Optimality achievable Decoupled User scheduling Matching theory Moderate complexity [12] Heuristic algorithms High flexibility [9, 11] Power allocation Geometric programming Low complexity [12] Lagrangian algorithms Closed-form solutions [9] Bi-section search Low complexity [11]
+Categories Optimization Variables Optimization Approaches Characteristics Ref.
+Laintly User Scheduling & Monotonic Optimization Optimality achievable [13] Jointly Power Allocation Branch-and-Bound Optimality achievable Haan Cahadulina Matching Theory Moderate complexity [12] Decounted User Scheduling Heuristic Algorithms High flexibility [9, 11] Decoupled Power Allocation Geometric Programming Low complexity [12] Lagrangian Algorithms Closed-form solutions [9] Bi-section search Low complexity [11]

-TABLE 2.
-Summary of representative optimization approaches for resource allocation in MIMO-NOMA.
+TABLE II: Summary of representative optimization approaches for resource allocation in MIMO-NOMA